 - A. Expansion of the housing inventory is encouraged.
-Housing is a welcome component of commercial development. - B. Mixed-use projects shall contribute to walkable and affordable neighborhoods by balancing existing uses with complimentary new uses.
-Complimentary uses may include residential near jobs, jobs near residential, retail in activity centers, and community and institutional facilities where currently lacking.
+Housing is a welcome component of commercial development. - B. Mixed-use buildings shall contribute to walkable and affordable neighborhoods by balancing existing uses with complementary new uses.
+Complementary uses may include residential near jobs, jobs near residential, retail in activity centers, and community and institutional facilities where currently lacking.